330 Louisiana Ave. 1st Floor, Perrysburg, OH 43551 | 419-874-3203

 A release is a document that you sign in exchange for receiving the settlement money.
 Basically, it provides that you release all of your legal claims against any defendant and their insurer based on this accident.
 You should be aware that a release usually covers claims not only against any defendant whom you sued or who paid a settlement but also any other potential defendant, including a party that was not involved in the litigation.
 If you are married, your spouse may need to sign the release too.

-If you are injured because of the fault or wrongful conduct of another person or entity, you may have the right to bring a lawsuit to recover money damages for your losses.
+If you are injured because of the fault or wrongful conduct of another person or entity, you may have the right to bring a lawsuit to recover money damages for you losses.
 Some examples of the types of incidents that give rise to personal injury claims include: car accidents, motorcycle accidents, falls, sexual abuse, workplace injuries, dog bites, and nursing home negligence.
 You should consult with a lawyer as soon as possible after your injury to determine whether or not you have a case.

-Unless your case goes to trial, the actual amount of time that will require your personal involvement in a personal injury case is relatively minimal.
-The initial office consultation to discuss your claim usually takes about one hour.
+Unless your case goes to trail, the actual amount of time that will require your personal involvement in a personal injury case is relatively minimal.
+The initial office consultation to discuss your claims usually takes about one hour.
 Follow-up meetings to check on your medical progress and to update you on your case generally take less time and can be done in the office or by phone.
 If a lawsuit is filed, you would likely need to come into the office to review and sign certain papers required under our court rules.
 You may also be required to answer questions under oath at a deposition, undergo a medical examination by a doctor selected by the other party and attend a pretrial conference at court.

 Want to read them all right now in a comprehensive guide?
 You're in luck!
 Get the download now!